 Why this matters: If your bed is your office, your brain stays confused.
 You’ll never know if it’s nap time or grind time.

-Decorate this work zone just a little — a plant, a candle, or a sticky note with a quote that doesn’t make you roll your eyes.
+Decorate this work zone just a little.
+A plant, a candle or perhaps a sticky note with a quote that doesn’t make you roll your eyes.

 4. Make Distractions Expensive

 Put your phone in a different part of the room when you’re working.
-Seriously.
-Not on your desk.
-Not face-down.
-Gone.
+Seriously, not on your desk and definitely not within arm's length.
+Not face-down, absolutely Gone.

 Or try this: